rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 Thermomix#super(sym.trademark.registered) TM7 operates across multiple knife rotational speeds, spanning from 40 rpm to 10,000 rpm in both clockwise and counter-clockwise directions.
 The endurance profile also includes a dough mode where the knife alternates between 600 rpm in CW and CCW.
 The complete set of rotational speeds and their contribution to the endurance load profile are detailed in @averagemotorload and @endurancemotorload.
 Since the endurance profile represents the device lifetime, all speed modes with their defined operational hours occur in series rather than parallelly.

-== Modal Analysis of the Backend PCB
+== Modal analysis of backend PCB

 Modal analysis reveals the dynamic behaviour of a component by identifying its natural frequencies, damping ratios, and corresponding mode shapes.
 These parameters govern how the structure responds to excitation and how fatigue accumulates over time.

 For this reason, modal anaysis was performed on the Thermomix#super(sym.trademark.registered) TM7 backend PCB before vibration measurements were taken.
 The results helped act as a guide for optimum accelerometer placement.

-A combination of experimental modal analysis, _impulse hammer test_, using _HEAD acoustics ArtemiS Suite_ and FEM analysis in _ANSYS Workbench 2025 R1_ was used to obtain a complete description of the board's modal characteristics.
+A combination of experimental modal analysis, _impulse hammer test_, using _HEAD acoustics ArtemiS Suite_ and FEM analysis in _ANSYS Workbench 2025 R2_ was used to obtain a complete description of the board's modal characteristics.

-=== Experimental Modal Analysis (Impulse Hammer Test)
+=== Experimental modal analysis (Impulse Hammer Test)

 The impulse hammer test was performed using HEAD acoustics ArtemiS Suite, which served both as the acquisition and analysis platform.

 For the test, the backend PCB was suspended on a string to approximate free-free boundary conditions.
-Three uni-axial accelerometers were carefully glued at selected locations to capture the response, and a total of 26 measurement points were defined on both the top and bottom sides of the PCB, as depicted in @measurementpointstop and @measurementpointsbottom.
+Three uniaxial accelerometers were carefully glued at selected locations to capture the response, and a total of 26 measurement points were defined on both the top and bottom sides of the PCB, as depicted in @measurementpointstop and @measurementpointsbottom.

 #let img1 = box(stroke: black, inset: 0.5em)[#image("../../Images/ArtemiS Suite screenshots/Impulsehammertest_3.png")]